junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 # [26](#page-26)
+{:.no_toc}

-### CONFUSION BETWEEN DIFFERENT ILLNESSES THAT CAUSE FEVER
+## CONFUSION BETWEEN DIFFERENT ILLNESSES THAT CAUSE FEVER

 Spanish Name: LA FIEBRE (THE FEVER)

 Correctly speaking, a fever is a body temperature higher than normal.
-But in Latin America, a number of serious illnesses that cause high temperatures are all called la fiebre—or ‘the fever’.
+But in Latin America, a number of serious illnesses that cause high temperatures are all called la fiebre, or ‘the fever’.

 To prevent or treat these diseases successfully, it is important to know how to tell one from another.